josuemtzmo/blendernc_old/README.md

 ln -s $PATH_PYTHON/lib/python3.6/site-packages/* .
 ```

-This particular step is really important, because then you can use python modules (netCDF4, xarray, and others) and local installations from your main python distribution.
-Otherwise you can link particular modules using the same idea.
 =======

 This particular step is really important, because then you can use python modules (netCDF4, xarray, and others) and local installations from your main python distribution.

 For more information look at: